 Commercial Property Damage

-Commercial property is used for business purposes like offices, bars and restaurants, strip malls, restaurants, service stations, convenience stores, shopping malls, warehouses, hotels, farms, ranches, industrial uses, bowling alleys, theatres, and many more.
+Commercial property is used for business purposes like offices, bars and restaurants, strip malls, restaurants, service stations, convenience stores, shopping malls, warehouses, hotels, farms, ranches, industrial, bowling alleys, movie theatres, car dealerships, and many more.
 Commercial property insurance indemnifies policyholders for covered events like theft, fire, explosions, water-loss, vandalism, hurricanes, sinkhole activity, hailstorms, etc.

 What type of Damage is Covered by my Commercial Property Insurance?